Mick has a horse stud of about 500 acres and lots of fences.

 Fences Annual Boundary Checking

 - You’ll need to do some annual boundary riding to check your fences for tell-tale mud in joints or uneven surfaces that could indicate termites getting underway

-- If you take some Tuckerbags of bait with you and you find termites attacking a post, you make a small hole into the post or the mud in the joint and stick a Tuckerbag of bait over it so the termite workers can begin taking it back to kill the nest, wherever it is.
+- If you take some pouches of Colony Killer Termite Bait with you and you find termites attacking a post, you make a small hole into the post or the mud in the joint and stick a pouch of bait over it so the termite workers can begin taking it back to kill the nest, wherever it is.